isi-mube/Cytology-Codex/README.md

 ## Acknowledgments:

 * [Xisca](https://www.linkedin.com/in/xisca-sorell-llull-39128949/): Endless source of wisdom and inspiration.
 Your faith in me pushed my boundaries, driving me beyond what I believed was possible to accomplish.
-* [Sabina](https://www.linkedin.com/in/sabina-firtala/): Your [knowledge ](https://github.com/sabinagio/do-you-see-what-AI-see) on Computer Vision sparked my curiosity.
-* [Laz](https://www.linkedin.com/in/lazarus-kon-27549880/): For your emotional support during the bootcamp and amazing coding-feedbacks.
+* [Laz](https://www.linkedin.com/in/lazarus-kon-27549880/), [Sabina](https://www.linkedin.com/in/sabina-firtala/) & [Camille](https://www.linkedin.com/in/camillecoeurjoly/): For your support during the bootcamp and amazing coding-feedbacks.
-* [Camille](https://www.linkedin.com/in/camillecoeurjoly/): Your sharp eyes and Python tricks helped my learning.
 * [Xose](https://www.linkedin.com/in/xose-fern%C3%A1ndez-5a8064a3/): Simply, my life saver.
 * My classmates.
 Specially:
   *  [Nicole](https://github.com/tzeyeenliew), you help me go through dark times !
-  *  [Nati](https://github.com/natnaelfe), your moral support has been a godsend.
+  *  [Nati](https://github.com/natnaelfe), your moral support and good energy.
   *  [Luis](https://github.com/lj90pot), Luisi forever.
 You are a constant motivation to excel (pun intended).
   *  [Evangelos](https://github.com/Evangelos-Z) [...] time is an illusion that helps things make sense, so we're always living in the present tense...